Ongoing projects

 Cooperation partners

-The project has been funded by the Erasmus+ Strategic Partnerships Programme in the total amount of 354,700 euros.
+The Erasmus+ Strategic Partnerships Programme has funded the project in the total amount of 354,700 euros.
 The leading institution is the University of South-Eastern Norway.
 Other partners apart from the UT Viljandi Culture Academy include higher education institutions from France (Pôle Aliénor), Spain (Conservatorio Superior de Música de Vigo) and Greece (University of Ioannina) and the European Association of Conservatories (AEC).

 Time